 Why You Might Lean Toward Payoneer:

-Payoneer stands out for freelancers or small businesses managing payments internationally, especially on platforms like Upwork, Fiverr, or for clients outside major PayPal regions.
+Payoneer stands out for freelancers or small businesses managing international payments, especially on platforms like Upwork and Fiverr, or for clients outside major PayPal regions.
 If you’re earning in multiple currencies or handling direct bank transfers, Payoneer has the edge.

 Here’s what makes Payoneer a solid choice:

-- Lower transfer fees: Payoneer’s fees for receiving payments via bank transfer or its partner platforms are usually less than PayPal, helping freelancers pocket more earnings.
+- Lower transfer fees: Payoneer’s fees for receiving payments via bank transfer or its partner platforms are usually less than PayPal’s, helping freelancers pocket more earnings.

 - Currency flexibility: You can receive payments in multiple currencies and hold balances in USD, EUR, or GBP, which is helpful if your clients are worldwide.